Tomb Inscription of the Ming Dynasty Prince Lu: Historical significance

-The discovery of the Tomb Inscription of the Ming Dynasty Prince Lu holds significant historical importance.
-Prior to the unearthing of this inscription, various historical records and legends circulated, suggesting that Zheng Chenggong (鄭成功, Koxinga) "submerged the Prince of Lu in Nan'ao" or "relocated the Prince of Lu to Penghu," while some even claimed that Zheng Chenggong and the Prince of Lu had conflicts, with allegations of the prince being killed.
+Prior to the unearthing of this inscription, various historical records and legends circulated, suggesting that Zheng Chenggong (Koxinga) "submerged the Prince of Lu in Nan'ao" or "relocated the Prince of Lu to Penghu," while some even claimed that Zheng Chenggong and the Prince of Lu had feuded that resulted in the prince's death.
 The discovery of the "Tomb Inscription of the Ming Dynasty Prince Lu" in 1959 corrected historical inaccuracies related to the life of the Prince of Lu.

 The inscription, with its clear record of the cause and timing of the Prince of Lu's passing, stated, "The Prince of Lu had a long-standing ailment and, in the eleventh month of the Renyin (壬寅) year, he choked on phlegm and passed away."
-This overturned the Ming Dynasty historical account that falsely claimed the prince was submerged in the sea by Zheng Chenggong, clarifying the misconceptions surrounding disrespect towards the Ming royal family and the alleged plot to murder the Prince of Lu.
+This overturned the Ming dynasty historical account that falsely claimed the prince was drowned in the sea by Zheng Chenggong, clarifying the misconceptions surrounding disrespect towards the Ming royal family and the alleged plot to murder the Prince of Lu.

 The inscription's contribution to the study of Southern Ming history and the 17th-century Taiwan during the Ming Zheng period makes it a valuable primary source with cultural and academic significance.
 As a result, in 2011, it was designated as a national treasure for its role in providing essential historical material for research into the history of Southern Ming and the Ming Zheng era in Taiwan during the 17th century.